 YDNA Project Report

-The Underhill YDNA Project continues to slowly increase its participant base.
-There was only one new participant this past year bringing us to a total of forty one.
-We continue to use the 37 marker level for new participants and encourage upgrades to 37 markers for past participants.
-One of the things we learned in recent years is that the 12 marker test is not adequate for purposes of determining if the various Underhill immigrant lines share common ancestry.
-Targeted upgrades helped resolve questions that use of the 12 marker tests had created.
+The Underhill YDNA Project is now 17 years old.
+There was one new participant this past year bringing us to a total of forty-six.
+That person hasn’t provided his paternal ancestry yet but his results are commensurate with that of Capt.
+John and thus would not represent a breakthrough for the project.
+We continue to use the 37 marker level as the minimum for new participants and encourage upgrades to 37 markers for past participants.
+The 12 marker test used when we began in 2003 has proven to not be adequate for purposes of determining if the various Underhill immigrant lines share a common ancestry.
+Targeted upgrades have helped resolve questions that use of the 12 marker tests had created.
 At present we do not have any YDNA-based indication that any of the North American immigrant lines are connected.

 Capt.
 John of Boston, MA